Eawag-SIAM/SimulatedAnnealingABC.jl/README.md

 ## References

-Albert, C., Ulgeza, S., Dirmeier, S., Scheidegger, A., Bassi, A., Mira, A., (in preparation).
+Albert, C., Ulzega, S., Dirmeier, S., Scheidegger, A., Bassi, A., Mira, A., (in preparation).
 Simulated Annealing ABC with several summary statistic.

 Albert, C., Künsch, H. R., & Scheidegger, A. (2015).
 A simulated annealing approach to approximate Bayes computations.
 Statistics and Computing, 25(6), 1217–1232.